 CT Scan Whole Abdomen:

-CT scan whole abdomen is a combination scan that covers entire abdomen and pelvis regions.
+CT scan whole abdomen is a combination scan that covers the entire abdomen and pelvis regions.
 You can think of it as a combination of CT upper abdomen and CT lower abdomen scans.

-This scan as well as the two scans mentioned above can be done with or without contrast material.
+This scan, as well as the two scans mentioned above, can be done with or without contrast material.
 Your doctor will prescribe that.
 CT Abdomen with contrast is called NCCT Abdomen and CT Abdomen with Contrast is called CECT Abdomen.